Table of Contents

 Do Keyword Focused URLs Increase Click Through Rate?
 Google understands that in most cases users scan search results, therefore Google highlights keywords that are in the title, description, and URL that match the users search query.
 Matching users search intent with URL structure can help with click through due to bolding of keywords.

-In a search for “SEO tools,” you can see that in the search results Google has bolded the words in the search query where they appear in the URL of the search result.
+In a search for “SEO tools”, you can see that in the search results Google has bolded the words in the search query where they appear in the URL of the search result.

 How Long Should URLs Be?

 Now you are probably thinking why wouldn’t I just add a ton of keywords to every URL (as in point 1) so that I get the benefit of them when someone links to me or get a ton of words bolded when the URL is shown in the search results (in point 2)?
-The key is not to over-do the keywords in the URL so that it looks like spam.
+The key is not to over-do the keywords in the URL or your permalink structure so that it looks like spam.

 Do URLs influence Social Metrics?
 Social sharing is one of the indicators that the search engines use to determine the value of a page.
 Creating short, concise URLs that are easily copied and shared, and which show up in the social networks in an optimal way is important for branding and click through.